-If you're interested in checking out the art-related shops on the Viaduc des Arts, below the first stretch of path, check signs on road corners as it can be quite difficult to know how to get back up onto the railway line.
+You can check out the art-related shops on the Viaduc des Arts, below the first stretch of path, look for signs on road corners as it can be quite difficult to know how to get back up onto the railway line.

-You pass some very strange buildings and get completely different skylines of the city as there aren't many opportunities to look over the walls because of the flowerbeds and trees.

-The walk then converts to a railway cutting so it's possible to walk through a wooded area, all the way to the edge of Paris.

-I think the oddest buildings are the police station with copies of Michaelangelo's Dying Slave statue (the back view of their bottoms is impressive) and some buildings that are split in two.
+You pass some very strange buildings and get completely different skylines of the city as there aren't many opportunities to look over the walls because of the flowerbeds and trees then the walk then converts to a railway cutting and it's possible to walk through a wooded area, all the way to the edge of Paris!
+The oddest buildings are the police station with copies of Michaelangelo's Dying Slave statue (the back view of their bottoms is impressive) and some buildings that are split in two.